fabrice126/wasabi_project/public/bower_components/iron-list/README.md

 ```js
 document.querySelector('iron-list').fire('iron-resize');
 ```
 ### When should `<iron-list>` be used?

-`iron-list` should be used when a page has significantly more DOM nodes than the ones visible on the screen. e.g. the page has 500 nodes, but only 20 are visible at the time.
+`iron-list` should be used when a page has significantly more DOM nodes than the ones visible on the screen. e.g. the page has 500 nodes, but only 20 are visible at a time.
 This is why we refer to it as a `virtual` list.
 In this case, a `dom-repeat` will still create 500 nodes which could slow down the web app, but `iron-list` will only create 20.

-However, having an `iron-list` does not mean that you can load all the data at once.
+However, having an `iron-list` does not mean that you should load all the data at once.
-Say, you have a million records in the database, you want to split the data into pages so you can bring a page at the time.
-The page could contain 500 items, and iron-list will only render 20.
+For example, if you have a million records in the database, it is better split the data into pages so you can bring in a page at a time.
+The page could contain 500 items, and iron-list might only render 20.